-At the Geghard Village you will board a bus, which will take you to one of the most beautiful monasteries in Armenia, the 13th century cave monastery of Geghard (UNESCO World Heritage Site).
-The Geghard Complex is set in the landscape of great natural beauty, surrounded by towering cliffs at the entrance to the Azat Valley.
-Geghard literally means “Monastery of the Spear”.
-The name of the monastery originates from the spear which had wounded Jesus at the Crucifixion, allegedly brought to Armenia by Apostle Jude, called here Thaddeus, and stored amongst many other relics.
-Now it is displayed in the Echmiadzin’s Cathedral Museum.
+In the Geghard village you will board a bus, which will take you to one of the most beautiful monasteries in Armenia, the 13th century cave monastery of Geghard, a "Monastery of the Spear" (UNESCO World Heritage Site).
+The name of the monastery originates from the spear which had wounded Jesus at the Crucifixion, allegedly brought to Armenia by Apostle Jude, and currently stored amongst many other relics in the Echmiadzin's Cathedral Museum.
 Return to Yerevan.
 Check into a hotel.
 Dinner.
 Overnight in Yerevan.

 Total distance: 13 km (8.077 miles)

 Descend: 1,150m (3,772 ft)

 Breakfast.
 Start exploring Yerevan, the Armenia’s capital city and one of the oldest cities in the world.
 Stop at the Victory Park and Mother Armenia monument to get a spectacular view of the Biblical Mt.
 Ararat with a panorama of central Yerevan.

 Visit one of the richest depositories of manuscripts and books in the world, the Matenadaran Institute of Ancient Manuscripts.
 Take a walking tour of the Cascade Complex, with its Sculpture Park and Cafesjian Center for the Arts.
 Visit the magnificent building of the Opera House, the postmodern Northern Avenue and the city's main Republic Square.
 Be sure to return to Republic Square after dark to see the "Dancing Fountains", a choreographed water show synched with lights and music.